complexvariables/RationalFunctionApproximation.jl/docs/src/minimax.md

 errorplot(r)
 ```

 As you can see above, the error is now nearly equioscillatory over the interval.
 Moreover, the interpolation nodes appear to have shifted to resemble Chebyshev points of the first kind.
-If we try minimax approximation on the unit circle, however, equioscillation tends to lead to equally spaced nodes:
+But if we try minimax approximation on the unit circle, max-norm approximation tends to lead to equally spaced nodes:

 ```@example minimax
 f = z -> cos(4z) - sin(3z)